Engee documentation

 brightness (generic function with 1 method)

-After defining the function, let's call it and render the image.
+After defining the function, we will call it and draw the image.

 In [ ]: